oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 You can now test the authentication.
 Fill out the Okta form with your name and password.

-After logging in, you’ll be redirected to the home page, and you'll see that the link in the navigation bar has changed to **Add Post**.
+After logging in, you'll be redirected to the home page, and you'll see that the link in the navigation bar has changed to **Add Post**.
 You'll also see your name on the right side of the navigation bar.

 {% img blog/elasticsearch-laravel/logged-in.png alt:"Logged-in dashboard view" width:"800" %}{: .center-image }